YTakahashii/portmux/README.md

 PortMux is a developer-focused CLI for running and coordinating background processes.
 It solves the chronic problem of port conflicts in projects with multiple services, especially when working across several Git branches.

-It reserves ports for your process groups before they start, and **automatically isolates port reservations for each Git worktree**.
-This means you can run the same application stack on different branches simultaneously without collisions—perfect for parallel feature development, running review environments, or powering agentic coding workflows.
+It reserves ports for your process groups before they start and **ties each reservation to a Git worktree**.
+When another worktree already owns a port, PortMux fails fast and tells you which one; the `select` command will stop the old worktree and start the new one so you can reuse the same ports safely.

 While tools like `pm2` or `systemd` are excellent for managing production services, PortMux is purpose-built for the development inner loop, prioritizing simplicity and eliminating common frustrations.